-The basic financial support you may be eligible for studying part-time is a Tuition Fee Loan and Course Grant.
-Before you receive this founding or other specific financial support you'll need to meet certain eligibility criteria.
+The basic financial support you may be eligible for while studying part-time is a Tuition Fee Loan and a Course Grant.
+Before you receive this or other specific financial support, you’ll need to meet certain eligibility criteria.
 This will cover:

 You may also be eligible if you meet the requirements of one of the other UK residency categories listed in the appropriate Regulation such as a refugee living in the UK.

 Your course must lead to a qualification in one of the following: